Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 3-dimensional scatter plots, pair distribtion functions of oxygen and hidrogen atoms, ans cosine distribution functions in the x=(-1,1) section.

+Generally speaking, water is heated by microwaves, where its heating efficiency is highest at 0 Celsius.
+But, below 273 K ice is frozen and not heated by the electric field.

 ### References ###

 1. Classical Mechanics, H. Goldstein, C. Poolee, J. Safko, 3rd Edition, Pearson Education Inc., England, 2003;